corioj/treasurehunt/README.md

 # treasurehunt
-EECS 281 Project focused on using stack, queue, and deque functionality.
-Project 1 of EECS 281 Fall 2019
+Project 1 datastructs/algos focused on using stack, queue, and deque functionality to traverse a map and find treasure based on specific crewmates functionalities